Marketing · Sales · Customer Support · Customer Success — connected as one system, not four silos.

 A real journey

-How one medical practice expanded across the Front Office.
+How one medical practice grew across the front office.